virtual-labs/exp-flexural-strength-test-iitd/experiment/theory.md

 c) In flexural test it is assumed that the stress is proportional to the distance of fiber from the neutral axis.
 In reality, the stress distribution is parabolic.
 The modulus of rupture thus overestimates the tensile strength of concrete.
 <br><br>
 Number of specimens: At least three specimens shall be tested for each age of tests.<br><br>
-Testing conditions: Tests shall be made at the recognized ages of the test specimens, the most usual being 7 and 28 days.
+Testing conditions: The test specimen shall be a prism conforming to IS 1199 (Part 5). specimens of nominal width of 100 mm or 150 mm with a square cross-section and overall length of 500 mm and 700 mm may also be used.
+Tests shall be made at the recognized ages of the test specimens, the most usual being 7 and 28 days. .
+The ages shall be calculated from the time of the addition of water to the dry ingredients.

 <br> <br>

 ### Apparatus:

+The bed of the testing machine shall be provided with two steel rollers, 38 mm in diameter, on which the specimen is to be supported, and these rollers shall be so mounted that the distance from centre to centre is 600 mm for 150 mm specimens and 400 mm for 100 mm specimens.

 | Name | 	Accuracy/Least count|
 | ------ | ------ |